ProjektGopher/ProjektGopher/brain-dump.md

 ## Blogs and Articles
  - Applying for a job at TailwindUI
- - Why I built x project, and what I learned
+ - Why I built x, how I built it, and what I learned building it

 ## Todos
  - Migrate all domains to single registrar